The Equality, Diversity & Inclusion Team

 Fiona is a passionate advocate of the importance of a diverse, employee-centred workplace in delivering strategic goals and creating real inclusivity and engagement.
 She has extensive experience in the design and implementation of strategic HR initiatives spanning recruitment, learning, employee engagement, talent management and Equality, Diversity and Inclusion.
 She has managed communications and people impact elements of significant change programmes in both the public and private sectors.

 Fiona played a leading role in the 2020 retention of the DCU Athena SWAN Bronze Award and will manage the journey to Silver, through progressive and innovative equality initiatives.
 Fiona's vision for EDI at DCU is that we will be renowned as a University that is committed to meaningful equality and that every member of the DCU Community can attest to a work environment that is equal and respectful.

-Lorna has a background in social activism and campaigning and brings her experience of working with grassroots groups to the EDI Unit.
-With a professional background in health policy, Lorna is passionate about person centred outcomes and ensuring that policy reflects lived experience.
+Lorna has a background in social activism and campaigning and brings her extensive experience of working with grassroots groups to the DCU EDI Unit.
+With a professional background in health policy, Lorna is passionate about evidence based approaches and reflecting best practice, as well as person centred outcomes and ensuring that policy reflects lived experience.

 Joanne Mulligan, Athena SWAN Co-ordinator

 With a professional background in international development and global citizenship education, Joanne joins DCU's Equality, Diversity and Inclusion unit after six years experience working in the not-for-profit space in Ireland and internationally.
 She holds extensive experience in the design, implementation, and evaluation of global justice educational programmes spanning climate action, sustainability, mental health, and equality, diversity and inclusion.